copsTvFan/cops-episode-guide/guide.md

 1995-1996.

-**Mardi Gras 1995/New Orleans, LA/Tampa, FL/Dallas, TX/Fort Worth,
-TX/Buffalo, NY/Albuquerque, NM/Orange County, CA/Best of**
+- Mardi Gras 1995
+- New Orleans, LA
+- Tampa, FL
+- Dallas, TX
+- Fort Worth, TX
+- Buffalo, NY
+- Albuquerque, NM
+- Orange County, CA
+- Best of

 ## CP-801

 Aired 1996-02-24.

-**Mardi Gras 1995 Pt 1** (Agitation Training) New Orleans PD Mounted Patrol -- Sgt.
+**Mardi Gras 1995 Pt 1**

+- (Agitation Training) New Orleans PD Mounted Patrol -- Sgt.
 Tommy Smegal helps train horses to get used to all kinds of things they might encounter on the streets such as sirens, guns, smoke and fireworks.
-Officer Jeannie Cruz is one of the Mounties (9:20 PM 8th District) Special Thanks to Richard Pennington -- Superintendent.
+- Officer Jeannie Cruz is one of the Mounties (9:20 PM 8th District)

+Special Thanks to Richard Pennington -- Superintendent.

 ## CP-802

 Aired 1996-02-17.

-**Mardi Gras 1995 Pt 2** (6:51 PM Street Patrol) 8th District -- Officer Arthur Calhoun says for the next 2 weeks they work 7 days a week 12 hours a day.
+**Mardi Gras 1995 Pt 2**

+- (6:51 PM Street Patrol) 8th District -- Officer Arthur Calhoun says for the next 2 weeks they work 7 days a week 12 hours a day.
 A man tells another man to butt out of an argument with his wife and they fight.
 He gets hit in the face and calls the cops then doesn't want to press charges.
 (8:04 PM) A man is caught urinating on the someone's front door.
 When they go to arrest him he runs and they tackle him.
 (8:37 PM) A man brings his underage daughter into a bar and is belligerent when asked to leave.
 When cops arrive he pushes them.
 It takes four cops to subdue and cuff him.
-New Orleans (3:45 PM Car Chase) A silver car won't stop until it goes into a gas station.
+- New Orleans (3:45 PM Car Chase) A silver car won't stop until it goes into a gas station.
 When cops get out they take off again and head onto the freeway and more cops join the pursuit.
 He spins out and his car falls into the canal, lands sideways and fills up with water.
 After this he won't even open the door so they break the window and pull him out.
 He won't listen and says he is on sleeping pills and is taken away in the ambulance.
-(12:03 AM) Officer Jeanine Cruz is on horse patrol.
+- (12:03 AM) Officer Jeanine Cruz is on horse patrol.
 A man plays buckets in the street.
 They ride off to a fight on St. Louis & Bourbon.
 A man pulled a box cutter on a girl and is taken down and arrested.
 (12:47 AM) A bartender stops the cops because a patron used a fake $50 bill to buy drinks, but he just got it at another bar.
 A woman was assaulted for her beads and they go and find the man who did it.
 He is drunk and says she is lying, but they arrest him and his two friends.

 ## CP-803

 Aired 1995-12-16.

-**New Orleans, LA** (4:08 PM Suspicious Person) 7th District -- Cops look for a black man in a black shirt who was knocking on windows casing the area.
+**New Orleans, LA**

+- (4:08 PM Suspicious Person) 7th District -- Cops look for a black man in a black shirt who was knocking on windows casing the area.
 They find him and chase him through and apartment complex and converge on him in the back after he ran through a wooden fence.
 He says he is on medication and needs fresh air before he can be put in the back of the police car.
 He burglarized a house and stole jewelry and watches which he tossed along the way.
 Then they go to a nearby burglary call that turns out to be the thief's victims.
 He smashed in their door and stole their jewelry and a Starter jacket which he was wearing when they caught him.
-(5:42 PM Stolen Vehicle) In the Garden District a stolen 1982 black Chevrolet Celebrity is found and the cops don't want to get into a chase and they follow the thieves to a nearby Wendy's and wait for them to emerge before they can get back into the car.
+- (5:42 PM Stolen Vehicle) In the Garden District a stolen 1982 black Chevrolet Celebrity is found and the cops don't want to get into a chase and they follow the thieves to a nearby Wendy's and wait for them to emerge before they can get back into the car.
 They set up all around and capture both black guys by the car.
 The driver claims he got the car from a friend.
 (8:56 PM) Officers stops two black guys at a store that they arrested only days ago and can't believe they are out of jail already.
 One guy has crack in his mouth and they fight with him for a while to spit it out.
 Officer Alita Richardson explains why she likes the job.
-(10:10 PM Pedestrian Accident) A pregnant woman fell into an open manhole on the sidewalk.
+- (10:10 PM Pedestrian Accident) A pregnant woman fell into an open manhole on the sidewalk.
 It turns out the lid was stolen and replaced with a garbage can full of leaves.
 It is the third one stolen on the same street.
 (11:07 PM Domestic Dispute) An older trashy woman says her boyfriend tried to steal her food stamps.
 The guy is there only dressed in his underwear.
 She says he gives her food away to the neighbors after she brings it home.
 He says she is nuts and wants her out and says her black eye is from drinking and she admits it probably is.

 ## CP-804

 Aired 1995-09-30.

-**Tampa, FL 3** (11:04 PM Assault Call) Hillsborough County Sheriff's Dept. District III Roll Call -- Cops are told about a suspect caught.
+**Tampa, FL 3**

+- (11:04 PM Assault Call) Hillsborough County Sheriff's Dept. District III Roll Call -- Cops are told about a suspect caught.
 Deputy Mike Fields takes to a call where a woman found her man at a strip mall where he wasn't supposed to be and she went up and slapped him.
 He then threw her down and punched her.
   She is in a red truck and won't come out when the cops arrive.
 When it looks like she might be in trouble she starts the truck up.
 Two deputies run over to get her to stop and threaten to bust out her window so she roles it down and drives away.
 She goes to a Boston Chicken and agrees to talk if the one deputy isn't there and they go and arrest her.

 ## CP-805